-If you have been injured due to poor road maintenance, call Lytal, Reiter, Smith, Ivey & Fronrath today to speak to our premises liability lawyers.
+If you have been injured due to poor road maintenance, call Lytal, Reiter, Smith, Ivey & Fronrath today to speak to our Florida premises liability lawyers.
 We offer free consultations to help victims like you understand their rights to damages.

 What is negligent road maintenance?

 Road maintenance refers to the caretaking of all parts of a roadway.
 Consider all of the things you encounter when driving on a public roadway: potholes, erosion, guardrails, traffic lights, turns, and speed limits.
 These are all maintained to ensure that it is safe to drive.

 When this road maintenance is not kept up, it can have disastrous consequences for drivers.
 With inadequate signage, a driver may not notice a hidden exit, causing a collision.
 Broken or missing guardrails can add to injuries from collisions, where a guardrail should have prevented a vehicle from going off the highway.
 And unkempt roadways can cause damage to vehicles that lead to rollovers.

 When the parties responsible for road maintenance neglect their job, the roadways become an even more dangerous place for drivers.

 Who is responsible for road maintenance in Florida?

 According to the U.S. Department of Transportation’s Federal Highway Administration, state or local governments are responsible for maintaining all public roads that are under their jurisdiction.